python-hyper/hyper/docs/source/contributing.rst

 tests, and has 100% code coverage.
 Whenever you contribute, you must write tests that exercise your contributed code, and you must not regress the code coverage.

-The tests rely on some third-party Python packages that will need to be installed first.
-You can install the packages via ``pip`` by running ``pip install -r test_requirements.txt``.

-Once you have the dependencies, the easiest way to run the tests on a Unix-based operating system is to use the included ``Makefile``, by running ``make test``.
-On Windows, simply run the command that ``make test`` would normally run.
-This ensures you're running the tests in the same way as everyone else.
+To run the tests, you need to install `tox`_.
+Once you have, you can run the tests against all supported platforms by simply executing ``tox``.

 If you're having trouble running the tests, please consider raising a bug report using the guidelines in the :ref:`bug-reports` section.